fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## 2 options
+## 2 options to fix

-1) Declare as a dependency in Gemfile
+1) Set as a dependency in Gemfile

 Example: